By browsing our website you agree to our use of cookies

 Source: Insider

-PVC is a flexible or rigid plastic that is commonly used for items such as children’s toys, plumbing pipes, clear cordial bottles, bubble wrap and vinyl flooring.
+PVC, or Polyvinyl Chloride, is a flexible or rigid plastic material commonly found in plumbing pipes, bubble wrap and food packaging like cordial bottles.
 Generally, the more rigid and hard PVC plastics can be recycled through your kerbside bin and the soft PVC plastics should be recycled through the REDCycle program in Australia[6].

 LDPE is a thin, lightweight plastic regularly used in dry-cleaning garment bags, bread bags, bin liners, fresh produce bags and as an internal lining in paper takeaway cups and milk cartons.
 No soft plastics can be recycled through your kerbside bin and these should be recycled through the REDCycle program in Australia[7].

-PP is a hard to flexible plastic which can be used in many applications, such as ice cream containers, butter and margarine containers, bottle caps and plastic takeaway containers.
+PP is a hard-to-flexible plastic that can be used in many applications, such as ice cream containers, butter and margarine containers, bottle caps and plastic takeaway containers.
 These rigid plastics can be placed in your kerbside recycling bin.
 Plastic lids and caps should be placed inside a clear milk bottle and once full, placed in your kerbside recycling bin[8].

 PS is an inexpensive, lightweight and easily formed plastic.
-Expanded Polystyrene (EPS) has a foam-like consistency and is used in items such as disposable foam drinking cups, takeaway food containers, refrigerator trays and packaging peanuts[9].
+Expanded Polystyrene (EPS) is often used for disposable foam drinking cups, and hot food containers, while rigid PS is used in products like yoghurt containers[9].
 PS can also come in rigid formats, such as yoghurt and margarine containers.
 It is these rigid formats that can be placed in your kerbside recycling bin.
 EPS cannot be recycled in your recycling bin as it breaks up into many pieces and contaminates the recycling stream.

 Woman carrying a pile of polystyrene food clamshells.